Skip to main content

 • A Serious Adverse Product Reaction (SAEP) is a SAE that has produced any consequence characteristic of a serious adverse event.

-• A Serious Adverse Event (SAE) is an AE that results in any of the following events: death, serious deterioration of the health status of the subject, users or other persons, fetal distress, fetal death, congenital anomaly or birth defect.
+• A Serious Adverse Event (SAE) is an AE that resulted in any of the following events: death, serious deterioration of the health status of the subject, users or other persons, fetal distress, fetal death, congenital anomaly or birth defect.

 • A Serious Unexpected Adverse Event to the Product (SUAEP) is a SAE that, due to its nature, incidence, intensity or consequences, has not been identified in the updated risk assessment.